 Poutine is a classic Canadian dish originating from Quebec, Montreal.
-Crispy French fries are smothered in a tangy gravy and salty cheese curds to form the perfect late-night indulgence or hearty snack.
+There are a few ways to pronounce Poutine—depending on where you're from it seems—the English Canadian version is "poo-teen" while French Canadian say it as "poo-tin".
+Whichever way you say it, Poutine is a delectable dish of crispy French fries smothered in a tangy gravy and salty cheese curds to form the perfect late-night indulgence or hearty snack.

 The fries are traditionally homemade from russet potatoes.
 We fry them twice for extra crispiness.
 You can use a bag of frozen fries to save time, but there’s something so delicious about the texture and flavor of the homemade kind.

 Cheese curds are sometimes hard to find, depending on where you live.
 Some grocery stores will carry them, but you can also find them online.
 You can even find different flavor curds—a roasted garlic or jalapeno variety would be a tasty take on this classic dish.

 Popular all over Canada, and becoming better known in other countries; the word, "Poutine" is slang in Quebec for "a mess".
 Fair warning, this tasty dish is best eaten with a fork.
 The perfect beverage to go along with poutine - what else (if you're an adult) but a beer!

 - 2 tablespoons butter

 - 1/4 cup all-purpose flour

 - 1 tablespoon ketchup

 - 1/2 teaspoon Worcestershire sauce